A financial engineering student meditates on wealth and health

 “A lot of people think that coding is kind of boring," says Saboura Salari Rad.
 "But when I started to do it, I realized I really liked it.
 It’s kind of like a game for me, solving one problem after another.
 Engineering is all about being a problem solver, and I really enjoy that.”

-Originally from Tehran, Iran, Rad came to the United States in August 2021 to pursue her master's in financial engineering.
-The transition has been smooth for her.
+Originally from Tehran, Iran, Rad came to the United States in August 2021 to pursue her master's in financial engineering, a program that is ranked number 21 nationally by QuantNet.
+For Rad, the transition to the New York City metropolitan area has been smooth for her.
 “New York is super diverse, but Tehran has a similar city vibe, so I feel at home here,” she says.
 “My brother, who’s a lecturer in social psychology, lives in Brooklyn.
 Having family here is comforting for me.”

 This summer, Rad has been doing a research project on portfolio construction with Professors Ionut Florescu and Emmanuel Hatzakis.
 The project involves maximizing returns by tracking leveraged ETFs, an investment similar to a mutual fund that can be sold on a stock exchange.
 Rad says that this could double the returns “from 10 percent to 20 percent.”
 While that seems very advantageous, Rad warns that it can also introduce higher risk to the portfolio.
 “The downside is that, for example, instead of losing only 10%, you could also lose 20%,” said Rad.

 Eventually, Rad would like to pursue a Ph.D. in economics and teach at a university, like her parents and brother, who are all academics.
-For now, she’s enjoying her summer in New York City, and staying at her brother’s apartment in Brooklyn.
+But she also has abundant opportunities to build her professional network and pursue a career in industry.
+For now, she’s enjoying her summer in New York City.

 Health is wealth